 It may also help to use a rinse to kill bacteria in hard-to-reach areas.
 You can discuss with your dentist for them to recommend an over-the-counter (OTC) or prescription rinse.

-You should also make sure to eat a balanced diet to develop and maintain strong, decay-resistant teeth.
-Brush your teeth at least twice each day.
+You should also eat a balanced diet to develop and maintain healthy gums and strong teeth.
+Brush your teeth at least twice each day, floss once a day, and use mouth rinse as needed to ensure a healthy mouth.
 If you're not sure you're brushing correctly, you can ask your dental hygienist for some tips, and if you smoke, consider options to help you quit.

 Your first line of defense against bleeding gums should always be a visit with your dentist.
 The American Dental Association recommends giving your dentist a call if bleeding gums are a regular occurrence when flossing or if the bleeding concerns you.
 If your medical history, including any medications, contributes to your bleeding gums, your dentist can reach out to your physician to discuss ways to work together to resolve this problem.